sahej-dev/vidyo-ai-internship-assignment/Readme.md

 docker-compose exec web python manage.py migrate
 ```

 Finally create an admin account to access the Django admin panel.
-Keep the credentials set here handy as they are required to login the aforementioned admin panel.
+Keep the credentials set here handy as they are required to log in the aforementioned admin panel.

 ```sh
 docker-compose exec web python manage.py createsuperuser